parrt/msds501/notes/computation.md

 ## Canonical processor operations

 As we saw in [Representing data in memory](data-in-memory.md), a computer's memory holds data temporarily while the processor works on that data.
 We typically load data into memory from the disk and organize it into a structure that is suitable for the computation we'd like to perform.
 In the end, though, memory just holds data.
-All of the action happens in the computer processor (CPU), which has five principal operations:
+All of the action happens in the computer processor (CPU), which performs five principal operations:

 * load small chunks of data from memory into the CPU
 * perform arithmetic computations on data in the CPU
+* store small chunks of data back to memory
 * conditionally perform computations
 * repeat operations
-* store small chunks of data back to memory

 Processors execute low-level *machine instructions* that perform one or more of those principal operations.
 Each instruction does a tiny amount of work (like adding two numbers) but the processor can do them extremely fast, on the order of billions a second.
 Writing a program in these low-level machine instructions would be extremely tedious, so we typically use programming languages such as Python to make our lives easier.